hashicorp/enos/README.md

 ### Validate Workflow

-The `validate` workflow is a re-usable GitHub workflow that is called by `PR_build` workflow, when a PR is created against the `main` branch and is also called by the `build` workflow after a PR is merged to `main` branch.
+The `validate` workflow is a reusable GitHub workflow that is called by `PR_build` workflow, when a PR is created against the `main` branch and is also called by the `build` workflow after a PR is merged to `main` branch.
 This workflow runs Lint, Unit and Acceptance tests.
 The Acceptance tests are run on `linux/amd64` artifacts created by the caller workflows (`PR_build` or `build`).

 ### PR Build Workflow